-The board decided not to develop three year goals in its 2014-17 activity plan.
-Instead, it developed a single annual objective with an accompanying measure and associated indicators to be reported on in each of the three years of its activity plan.
+The board decided not to develop three year goals in its 2017-20 activity plan.
+Instead, it developed a single annual objective and associated indicators to be reported on in each of the three years of its activity plan.

 Objective: